adityatygi/Airbnb-Listings-Dashboard/README.md

 This project presents an interactive **Power BI dashboard** that analyzes and compares Airbnb listings across **Chicago and New Orleans**.

-The dashboard focuses on **listing distribution, pricing, host behavior, property types, and neighborhood-level patterns** to transform raw Airbnb data into useful business insights.
+The dashboard focuses on **listing distribution, pricing, host behavior, property types, room types, reviews, and neighborhood-level patterns** to turn raw Airbnb data into meaningful insights.

+The project demonstrates practical skills in **data cleaning, data modeling, DAX, KPI analysis, and interactive data visualization using Power BI**.

 ---